ctc-oss/omega-edit/README.md

 ### Configure a debug build:

-Depending on your linking needs, Ωedit can be built as either as a static (e.g., libomega_edit.a) or shared (e.g., libomega_edit.so) library.
+Depending on your linking needs, Ωedit™ can be built as either as a static (e.g., libomega_edit.a) or shared (e.g., libomega_edit.so) library.

 - #### Static: